ltrias/twm/README.md

 This will ask for the cheapest route between **D** and **A** on the road mesh **test_mesh** and its total cost.
 The parameters mean:

-*o: name of the origin
+* o: name of the origin
-*d: name of the destination
+* d: name of the destination
-*fe: fuel efficiency (in km/l)
+* fe: fuel efficiency (in km/l)
-*fc: fuel cost (in money/l)
+* fc: fuel cost (in money/l)

-The service will return a JSON like
+The service will return an unformatted JSON like

 ```
+{
+   "steps" : [
+      "A",
+      "B",
+      "D"
+   ],
+   "cost" : 6.25,
+   "meshName" : "test_mesh"
+}
 ```

 ## Remarks